Exporting and Importing

 For goods imported from either the EU or non-EU countries, customs charges do apply and these may include import duty, excise duty and import VAT.

-From 1st January 2021, goods valued between £0 and £135 must have the VAT paid directly to the UK authorities, as if the seller is located in the UK themselves.
+Goods valued between £0 and £135 must have the VAT paid directly to the UK authorities, as if the seller is located in the UK themselves.
 Ensure you follow the latest government guidance.

 Normally, charges are calculated upon the declared value (plus shipping costs for merchandise items).
 Further general information can be obtained by contacting HM Revenue & Customs.